Haṃsa Free School of Hatha Yoga

 INTRODUCTION

-Yoga is the realization of the unity of body, mind, spirit and breath.
+Yoga can be defined as the realization of the unity of body, mind, spirit and breath.

 Considering learning Yoga from books is like deluding oneself to know the secrets of the ocean by studying its surface: beautiful, useful and interesting but certainly not exhaustive.
 The most remains in the deep, secret and unfathomable depths, accessible only to those who choose to dive into those waters.
 And even when this happens, depending on the place where you dive, the depth reached and the eye with which you look at, each one will find different truths, personal and non-comparable certainties.

 This diversity (variety/multiplicity) is an important feature of the yogic experience and of every true inner experience, an experience that structures itself as a form of consciousness, an impalpable yet incredibly powerful entity.
-Consciousness lives and exists beyond the spatio-temporal barriers, free from those limitations that are measure and boundary in everyday reality, a reality that can be made better, fruitful and more authentic precisely because of an increased space of awareness, by virtue of acts of conscience.
+Consciousness lives and exists beyond the spatio-temporal barriers, free from those limitations that are measure and boundary in everyday reality, a reality that can be made better, fruitful and more authentic precisely because of an increased space of awareness.
 An aspiration of every Yogi and Yogini is to go beyond the perceptual barriers imposed by the ego, temporally and spatially limited, and to enter into harmony with the Whole, to awaken to one’s divine nature, overcome karmic bonds, enter Peace, Beauty and Love .

 THE PUBLIC OF YOGA